Bézier curve: Invention

 The mathematical basis for Bézier curves—the Bernstein polynomials—was established in 1912, but the polynomials were not applied to graphics until some 50 years later when mathematician Paul de Casteljau in 1959 developed de Casteljau's algorithm, a numerically stable method for evaluating the curves, and became the first to apply them to computer-aided design at French automaker Citroën.
 De Casteljau's method was patented in France but not published until the 1980s while the Bézier polynomials were widely publicised in the 1960s by the French engineer Pierre Bézier, who discovered them independently and used them to design automobile bodies at Renault.

 Specific cases

-A Bézier curve is defined by a set of control points P_{0} through P_{n}, where n is called the order of the curve (n = 1 for linear, 2 for quadratic, 3 for cubic, etc.).
+A Bézier curve is defined by a sequence of control points P_{0} through P_{n}, where n is called the order of the curve (n = 1 for linear, 2 for quadratic, 3 for cubic, etc.).
 The first and last control points are always the endpoints of the curve; however, the intermediate control points generally do not lie on the curve.
 The sums in the following sections are to be understood as affine combinations – that is, the coefficients sum to 1.